cuplv/hopper/README.md

 Hopper
 ======

 Hopper is a goal-directed static analysis tool for languages that run on the JVM.
-It is a much-improved version and more feature-ful version of [Thresher](https://github.com/cuplv/thresher) written in Scala rather than Java.
+It is a much-improved and more feature-ful version of [Thresher](https://github.com/cuplv/thresher) written in Scala rather than Java.

 Installation
 ------------
-Hopper requires Scala 2.10.2 or later and sbt 0.13 or later.
+Hopper requires Scala 2.10 (tested with 2.10.2 and 2.10.5) and sbt 0.1 or later.

 (1) Download [Droidel](https://github.com/cuplv/droidel) and follow the installation instructions.
 Publish Droidel to your local Maven repository by running `sbt publishLocal` in the droidel/ directory.